 After that, you will need to define a symbol for your ERC721 tokens:

 Next, you will be asked to select the libraries you want to include - see the OpenZeppelin documentation to learn more about the available libraries for every standard:

 Select yes after you are done selecting the features:

-Then you will be asked if you already have an Alchemy account, selecting yes or no based on if you have the Alchemy account or not.
+Then, you will be asked if you already have an Alchemy account, selecting yes or no based on whether or not you have the Alchemy account.

 If not, you will be redirected to create a new Alchemy account and after creating the Alchemy account you can copy and paste your API key in the terminal.

 We'll use an Alchemy API key to connect to the blockchain, read data, and deploy smart contracts.